sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 var maxSteps = Math.max(maxPathSteps, maxLabelSteps);
 ```

-We also need a copy of the label animation data that we can destroy during the animation.
+We also need a copy of the label animation data that we can destroy during the animation, while keeping the original data intact.
 We don't want to destroy the original so that users can replay the animation if they wish.
 The easiest way to copy a JavaScript array is by calling its `slice(0)` method.

 > We can't simply copy the array using an assignment statement (`var labelAnimation = labels`).
 In JavaScript this statement would simply set `labelAnimation` to reference the same actual array as `labels`.
 Any changes made to the first would also affect the latter.